JDACS4C-IMPROVE/Singularity/README.md

 In the third example, an image is created from a writable container.

 ```
-# Here we use as a psuedo standard the workspace directory for writable containers.
+# Here we use as a pseudo standard the workspace directory for writable containers.
 # IMPROVE environment variables begin with I
 export IHOME=/homes/brettin/Singularity/workspace
 export ISL=${IHOME}/sandboxes